ryanthomasallen/ryanthomasallen.github.io/index.md

 # Overview

 I am a PhD candidate at Harvard Business School.
 I conduct research at the intersection of strategy, organization theory, and entrepreneurship.
-I am on the job market this year, 2022-2023.
+I am on the job market this year (2022-2023).

 [My dissertation research](./research.md#working-papers) is organized around the question: how can innovators anticipate market demand to create commercially successful innovations?
 I demonstrate that prior work, which tends to extol the benefits of predictive analytics and experimentation, is incomplete.